Four Effective Ways To Kill Bed Bugs In Pillows

 Washing bed sheets

-The first technique is to thoroughly wash your pillows, pillow covers, and bedsheets.
-Pesticides are not to be applied to pillows but should be just washed and dried to address bed bugs that may be infesting them.
+The first technique is thoroughly washing your pillows, pillow covers, and bed sheets.
+Pesticides should not be applied to pillows; they should be just washed and dried to address bed bugs that may be infesting them.

-Transfer the bedding into a large plastic bag then into the washing machine.
-Toss them in your washing machine on the highest heat setting then follow up with a high heat cycle in the dryer.
+Transfer the bedding into a large plastic bag and then into the washing machine.
+Toss them in the washing machine on the highest heat setting, then follow up with a high-heat cycle in the dryer.
 This will kill adult bed bugs immediately.

-Once the bedding is all washed, we recommend not putting them back onto your bed but rather place them in a plastic bag until your bed and home are thoroughly treated.
+Once the bedding is washed, we recommend not putting it back on your bed but rather placing it in a plastic bag until your bed and home are thoroughly treated.

 Once the bedding has been washed, you'll want to treat the infested room with products like Flex 10-10 and Gentrol IGR.
 These together will kill and control bed bugs in all stages of their life cycles in multiple environments.